Sustainability

 The problems our industry must address if we are to keep temperatures from rising more than 1.5 degrees above pre-industrial levels are well documented.
 It’s time for positive actions to go beyond net-zero and build a regenerative future.

 Our expertise has always been in finding solutions for complex environments.
 For over 75 years, Purcell has committed to caring for existing buildings.
-Instinct naturally guided our founders to adapt and reuse buildings and we have continued this path because, for Purcell, first and foremost, it’s about the buildings and the communities they serve.
-Of course, we don’t claim to have known then the catastrophic planetary impact of tearing down buildings and replacing them with new structures made from carbon intensive materials.
+Instinct naturally guided our founders to adapt and reuse buildings as part of the post-war conservation movement, and we have continued this path because, for Purcell, first and foremost, it’s about the buildings and the communities they serve.

 Collaboration is key to our approach to sustainability.
 Drawing on the wealth of specialist knowledge from our multi-disciplinary teams, we interrogate potential scenarios for each project, using our experience to project and analyse the long-term impact of every intervention, where geographic location can impact the performance of materials or structural systems differently.
 Often working in a heritage context, we are frequently paving the way for the most holistic sustainable solutions for the planet that also retain the integrity of a building.